cloud-gov/federalist.18f.gov/pages/index.md

 The team at [18F](https://18f.gsa.gov/) builds and maintains it as a service available to federal government agencies.
 We also use Federalist to host many of our own websites.

-Federalist is [out of beta and open for business](https://18f.gsa.gov/2017/06/01/federalist-is-out-of-beta-and-open-for-business/)!
-If you work for a federal agency and are interested in buying Federalist [please let us know](https://docs.google.com/forms/d/1iB8aW7c9r1QH3s8XElQCrnXRGjAiPUYpWG1CMeEqGIo/viewform) - or reach out to federalist-inquiries@gsa.gov if you can't access the GSA google form.

 ## Why static websites?

 Federalist generates static websites instead of using a more complex content management system (CMS) like Drupal or Wordpress.
 There are several advantages to static websites: